davidebolo1993/VISOR/README.md

 - __END__: end position for the region that will be simulated
 - __COVERAGE BIAS__: a float to specify a deviation from the wanted coverage (80.0 means that the region is covered by the 80% of the reads that were supposed to cover the region).

-VISOR SHORtS and VISOR LASeR outputs a .srt.bam file (and its index) for each region in the haplotype-specific .bed files (shortsout/simulations_h1/sim.srt.bam and shortsout/simulations_h2/sim.srt.bam in this example for VISOR SHORtS)
+VISOR SHORtS and VISOR LASeR outputs a .srt.bam file for each region in the haplotype-specific .bed files (shortsout/simulations_h1/sim.srt.bam and shortsout/simulations_h2/sim.srt.bam in this example for VISOR SHORtS)

 #### VISOR SHORtS and VISOR LASeR Simulations